Buying Guides By Wyatt Jenkins March 31, 2026 11 min read

 Share:

 Choosing UHP (Ultra-High Performance) winter tires is about more than “snow grip.”
-These tires are designed for drivers who want sharper handling and stable braking while still staying confident in slush, wet snow, and icy patches.
-This guide highlights six top-performing UHP winter tires for 2026, with clear guidance on who each one fits best.
+These tires are designed for drivers who want sharper handling, stable braking, and better cold-weather control while still staying confident in slush, wet snow, and icy patches.
+This guide highlights six strong UHP winter tire options for 2026, with clear guidance on who each one fits best.

 Hankook Winter i*cept evo3 countdown graphic with tire and wheel image